JAAKKO AUTIO — SPATIAL LISTENING ARCHITECTURES

 2026

-Rather than directing attention through climax or narrative propulsion, I construct constraints that reduce domination.
-Distributed sound, proportional geometry and rest intervals prevent perceptual fixation.
+Rather than directing attention through climax or narrative, I construct situations where no single element dominates.
+Distributed sound, proportional geometry and rest intervals prevent the work from fixing the listener in place.

 Practical information for curators and collaborators